lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ##### Owner Address Requirements

 The owner is the critical security boundary of the delegation model.
-The principles below apply; the detailed operational requirements — hardware-wallet models, multisig quorums — are maintained in a dedicated "Key Handling Policy" document on the Lido research forum.
+The principles below apply; the detailed operational requirements — hardware-wallet models, multisig quorums — are maintained in the "EDF Operator Key Custody Policy" document in the Lido docs.
+Two of its requirements are fixed at deployment and cannot be changed on-chain: the owner must be a Safe multisig with at least 3 signers and a threshold of at least 2, and the cooldown must be at least 48 hours (`172800` seconds).
+The contract does not enforce a minimum cooldown, so it is checked at admission: a `DelegationContract` with a shorter cooldown is not accepted for a seat.

 **Strongly recommended: Safe (Gnosis Safe) multisig.** Safe is the preferred owner implementation because it is battle-tested at Lido scale and its upgrade path is expected to include post-quantum (PQ) signature support — an assumption this design explicitly relies on.
 A Safe-based owner should be upgradeable to PQ-compatible signing without replacing the multisig address or requiring a governance vote for the delegation contract.